PakeezaPakeeza/life-water-project/README.md

 ## Steps to Set Up the Project

 ### 1. Download the `trp` Library Zip File
-- Clone or download the `.zip` file from the GitHub repository:
+- Clone or download the `.zip` file from the GitHub repository
-  - Repository URL: `<Your GitHub Repository URL>`
 - Ensure you have the `textract-trp-layer.zip` file downloaded locally.

 ### 2. Upload the Layer to AWS Lambda